--Your palm determines your protein portions.
+- Your palm determines your protein portions.

--Your fist determines your veggie portions.
+- Your fist determines your vegetable portions.

--Your cupped hand determines your carb portions.
+- Your cupped hand determines your carbohydrate portions.

--Your thumb determines your fat portions.
+- Your thumb determines your fat portions.

 To see what this looks like in action, check out this calorie control guide for men:

 Calorie Control Guide for Women